Georges Palante: Political ideology

 Initially close to socialist theories, while critical of Marxist state socialism, he increasingly rejected it as a political ideal, although he did participate in 1908 municipal elections as a socialist candidate.
 He rejected the label anarchist, but his ideas are nevertheless often regarded as a form of anarchism or at least as libertarianism.
 His ideas have some commonality with classical liberalism, including his definition of the individual and his opposition to various barriers to trade.
 However, he opposed it in so far as in his view individual being is not determined by rational choice since social determinism is constantly at work.
 In the economic field, he also objected to capitalists seeking profits to the detriment of the poor and called for a "politics of the belly".

 Influence

 Louis Guilloux wrote Souvenirs sur Georges Palante (Memories of Georges Palante) and took his inspiration from Palante to model his character Cripure (short for Critique de la raison pure; in English, Critique of pure reason) in his novel Le Sang noir (Dark Blood).
 He also puts Palante's ideas into the mouths of characters in other novels.

 Palante is quoted in one of the footnotes to Albert Camus' classic treatise The Rebel.
 Jean Grenier, who was Camus' philosophy teacher, met Palante and devoted a full chapter to him in his book Les Grèves (The Seashores).

+Palante is also quoted on the first page of Nobel Prize winning author André Gide's famous novel Lafcadio's Adventures which deals with "the idea of the unmotivated crime"; the quote reads "Pour ma part, mon choix est fait.
+J'ai opté pour l'athéisme social.
+Cet athéisme, je l'ai ex-primé depuis une quinzaine d'années, dans une série d'ou-vrages..." and came from a 1912 publication.

 Michel Onfray's thesis and first published book Physiologie de Georges Palante (Georges Palante's Physiology) contributed to the renewed interest in his work.
 The 2002 and 2005 reissues of the book were subtitled portrait d’un nietzschéen de gauche (Portrait of a Left-wing Nietzschean).